My Materia Medica

 Herbs are the people’s medicine.

-One of the reasons I began herbal studies was to begin (continue) decolonizing my relationship to the land.
-I’m thankful the lineage of herbal studies in which I’ve been steeped is about the recovery of the ancient, even indigenous, knowledge of the ancestors from the lands I originally came from, currently known as western Europe and particularly England, Scotland, and Ireland.
-The herbs in our materia medica (our “medicinal stuff”) are ones my ancestors would have known and loved, with stories to go with them.
+One of the reasons I started herbal studies was to begin to decolonize my relationship to the land.
+I’m thankful the lineage of herbal studies in which I’ve been steeped includes the recovery of the ancient, even indigenous, knowledge of the ancestors from the lands I originally came from, currently known as western Europe and particularly England, Scotland, and Ireland.
+The herbs in my materia medica (my “medicinal stuff”) are ones my ancestors would have known and loved, with stories to go with them.

 Chickweed Grouping